thewonlab/H-MAGMA/README.md

 Nancy Sey and Hyejung Won, 06/14/2019

 ## H_MAGMA.sh
-* This file is XXX.
+* This file is to run Hi-C coupled MAGMA or H-MAGMA to assign non-coding SNPs to cognate genes
    - magma/1.07b/bin/magma: We used MAGMA version 1.07b, downloaded from [MAGMA (https://ctg.cncr.nl/software/magma)]
    - --bfiile g1000_eur: Reference file for European population, downloaded from XXX
    - --pval disorder1_GWAS.txt: P-values from GWAS summary statistics, see below.